adityaIIk/DashBoard-1.0/README.md

 - State Management: Redux is used to manage the state of the application, ensuring scalability and maintainability.

 ## Technologies Used
--React: A JavaScript library for building user interfaces.
+- React: A JavaScript library for building user interfaces.
--Redux: A predictable state container for JavaScript apps.
+- Redux: A predictable state container for JavaScript apps.
--Redux Toolkit: Simplifies Redux usage with tools like createSlice and createAsyncThunk.
+- Redux Toolkit: Simplifies Redux usage with tools like createSlice and createAsyncThunk.
--TailwindCSS: A utility-first CSS framework for rapid UI development.
+- TailwindCSS: A utility-first CSS framework for rapid UI development.
--Vite: A fast development build tool that provides a great developer experience.
+- Vite: A fast development build tool that provides a great developer experience.

 ## Getting Started
 Prerequisites